Peace of Paris (1783)

 The Peace of Paris of 1783 was the set of treaties that ended the American Revolutionary War.
 On 3 September 1783, representatives of King George III of Great Britain signed a treaty in Paris with representatives of the United States of America—commonly known as the Treaty of Paris (1783)—and two treaties at Versailles with representatives of King Louis XVI of France and King Charles III of Spain—commonly known as the Treaties of Versailles (1783).
 The previous day, a preliminary treaty had been signed with representatives of the States General of the Dutch Republic, but the final treaty which ended the Fourth Anglo-Dutch War was not signed until 20 May 1784; for convenience, however, it is included in the summaries below.

-The treaty dictated that the British would lose their Thirteen Colonies and marked the end of the First British Empire.
+The treaty dictated that Great Britain would recognize the independence and sovereignty of the United States of America, formerly their Thirteen Colonies on the Eastern seaboard of North America.
+The treaty marked the end of the First British Empire.
 The United States gained more than it expected, thanks to the award of western territory.
-The other Allies had mixed to poor results.
-France got its revenge over Britain after its defeat in the Seven Years' War, but its material gains were minor (Tobago, Senegal and small territories in India) and its financial losses huge.
-It was already in financial trouble and its borrowing to pay for the war used up all its credit and created the financial disasters that marked the 1780s.
-Historians link those disasters to the coming of the French Revolution.
+France got its revenge over Britain after its defeat in the Seven Years' War and gained Tobago and Senegal but ended up financially exhausted.
+It was already in financial trouble and its borrowing to pay for the war used up all its credit and created the financial disasters that marked the 1780s, and some historians link those disasters to the coming of the French Revolution.
+The Spanish regained Minorca, West Florida and East Florida from Britain, but not Gibraltar.
 The Dutch did not gain anything of significant value at the end of the war.
-The Spanish had a mixed result; they regained Menorca and Florida, but Gibraltar remained in British hands.